JMGbiocomp/git-practice/git_command_ref.md

 -add local changes to the remote repository
 -can require admin to review pushes before accepting them into the remote
 Ex:
-git push -u origin main #or 'master' depending on the central branches name git push --all origin #all branches git push --tags origin #all tags
+git push -u origin main #or 'master' depending on the central branches name; username=github username and password=token (not github password); essentiall it is... git push -u <repository> <branch> git push --all origin #all branches git push --tags origin #all tags